 Hemp has been known to help ease symptoms of ailments that affect sleep like chronic pain and anxiety.
 It can be used in several different ways, including tinctures, capsules and topical balms, lotions or ointments.

-Native to Europe and Asia, valerian root is a made from nature sleep supplement with compounds that help promote sleep and reduce anxiety.
+Native to Europe and Asia, valerian root is often referred to as “nature’s valium” due to its compounds that help promote sleep and reduce anxiety.

 Valerian root can be consumed via teas, tinctures and capsules.
 Just like any supplement, though, you should talk to your doctor about adding it to your daily routine, even if you aren’t taking any other medications.